Child Custody and Visitation

 The term "split custody" refers to a situation involving more than one child in which one parent has legal and physical custody of some of the children and the other parent has legal and physical custody of the remaining children.
 Generally, separating siblings is not a preferred method, but such an arrangement is permitted under Connecticut law.

-Several terms are used to describe joint physical custody, including “shared,” “alternating” or “divided” custody.
+There are a number of terms used to describe joint physical custody, including “shared,” “alternating” or “divided” custody.
 Shared custody merely refers to a situation where there is a schedule or method for alternating the time that the child spends with each parent.
 While this generally is a preferred method, each family presents a different set of circumstances and personalities.
 Not all families have the flexibility to deal with alternating schedules and shared custody arrangements.
-For some children, frequent shifts or having two primary homes may cause disruption in their lives.
+For some children, frequent shifts or having two primary homes may cause disruption in the child's life.